tos-kamiya/dvg/README.md

 # dvg

-`dvg` is an off-the-shelf grep-like tool that performs semantic similarity search, for Windows, macOS, and Ubuntu.
+The `dvg` is an off-the-shelf grep-like tool that performs semantic similarity search, for Windows, macOS, and Ubuntu.

 With SCDV models, search document files that contain similar parts to query.
 Supports searching within text files (.txt), PDF files (.pdf), and MS Word files (.docx).